polkadot-cloud/polkadot-staking-dashboard/CONTRIBUTING.md

 - Styled Components [[docs](https://styled-components.com/docs)] alongside Styled Theming [[docs](https://www.npmjs.com/package/styled-theming)] for theme configuration.

 ## Environment Variables

-Optionally apply the following envrionment variables in an environment file such as `.env` or with `yarn build` to customise the build of staking dashboard:
+Optionally apply the following envrionment variables in an environment file such as `.env` or with `yarn build` to customise the build of the dApp:

 ```
 # disable all mentioning of fiat values and token prices
 REACT_APP_DISABLE_FIAT=1